 An Egyptian cleric's controversial fatwa claiming that nudity during sexual intercourse invalidates a marriage has uncovered a rift among Islamic scholars.

-According to the religious edict issued by Rashad Hassan Khalil, a former dean of Al-Azhar University's faculty of Islamic law, being completely naked during the act of coitis annuls the marriage.
+According to the religious edict issued by Rashad Hassan Khalil, the former dean of Al-Azhar University's Faculty of Islamic Law, being completely naked during the act of co-itis annuls the marriage.

-They had a lies, a live televised debate about this.
+They had a live televised debate about this.

-We know that the uh American left uh by some reasoning has found itself invested in the in the defeat of uh our ability to conquer this enemy.
+We know that the American left, by some reasoning, has found itself invested in the defeat of our ability to conquer this enemy.

 They really have.

-They are trying that's what these Ryzen book, the NSA leaks, uh, all this is it is a coordinated attack designed to prevent us from achieving victory over this enemy, militant Islam.
+That's what the Ryzen book, the NSA, leaks, all this is a coordinated attack designed to prevent us from achieving victory over this enemy, militant Islam.

-But I'll tell you, when people like Ted Kennedy find out that you can't get naked during sexual intercourse, uh may change things.
+But I'll tell you, when people like Ted Kennedy find out that you can't get naked during sexual intercourse, it may change things.

 You know, stranger things have happened.